 Police officers are not allowed to use a greater degree of force than necessary.
 But when does “reasonable force” cross the line, and slide into the realm of excessive force?
 Where is the boundary between an appropriate response, and outright police brutality?
 A standard called the “Use of Force Continuum” can help to answer that question.
-In this blog post, our police brutality lawyers will explain how the Use of Force Continuum works, and what to do if you were a victim of excessive force or other police misconduct.
+In this blog post, our Philadelphia lawyers for assault on a police officer will explain how the Use of Force Continuum works, and what to do if you were a victim of excessive force or other police misconduct.

 As noted by a 1999 report titled “Use of Force by Police: Overview of National and Local Data,” compiled jointly by the National Institute of Justice (NIJ) and the Bureau of Justice Statistics (BJS), “Officers are trained to use force progressively along a continuum, and policy requires that officers use the least amount of force necessary to accomplish their goals.”